hydroframe/SandTank/DEVELOPMENT.md

  - Check indicator values
  - Update parameter values to match your indicator file

 1. Edit the `Domain.json` file so that it matches the new `run.tcl` script (i.e. well placements/well keys, dimensions, constant head boundary heights, soil type keys, etc).
-All of the elements found in the `Domain.json` file are outlined in the [ Modification Tips](#modificaton).
+All of the elements found in the `Domain.json` file are outlined in the [ Variables for Customization](#customization).

-1. Once the new inputs are placed in the new template directory and edits are complete, you can rebuild and test:
+1. Once the new inputs are placed in the new template directory and edits are complete, you can rebuild and test (assuming you have already followed the [ Docker Build Instructions](#builddocker) ):

   ```sh
   cd  ./client